To find out your matplotlib version number, import it and print the __version__ attribute:

 You can find what directory matplotlib is installed in by importing it and printing the __file__ attribute:

 >>> import matplotlib >>> matplotlib.__file__ '/home/jdhunter/dev/lib64/python2.5/site-packages/matplotlib/__init__.pyc'

-Each user has a .matplotlib/ directory which may contain a matplotlibrc file and various caches to improve matplotlib’s performance.
+Each user has a matplotlib configuration directory which may contain a matplotlibrc file.
 To locate your .matplotlib/ directory, use matplotlib.get_configdir():

 >>> import matplotlib as mpl >>> mpl.get_configdir() '/home/darren/.matplotlib'

 On unix-like systems, this directory is generally located in your HOME directory.
 On windows, it is in your documents and settings directory by default:

 >>> import matplotlib >>> mpl.get_configdir() 'C:\\Documents and Settings\\jdhunter\\.matplotlib'

 There are a number of good resources for getting help with matplotlib.
 There is a good chance your question has already been asked: